Hezbollah plans 'calculated' response to Israel: sources

 “The direction now is for a calculated strike, but how matters develop, that’s another thing.”

-Israeli Prime Minister Benjamin Netanyahu said on Tuesday Hezbollah leader Sayyed Hassan Nasrallah should “calm down” after Nasrallah said the Iranian-backed movement would respond to the crash of two drones in a Beirut suburb.
+Israeli Prime Minister Benjamin Netanyahu said earlier on Tuesday that Hezbollah leader Sayyed Hassan Nasrallah should “calm down” after Nasrallah said his Iranian-backed movement would respond to the crash of two drones in a Beirut suburb.

-In a speech on Sunday, Nasrallah described the drones, including one that had exploded, as the first Israeli attack in Lebanon since the two sides fought a month-long war in 2006.
+Israel has not claimed responsibility for the drones, including one that had exploded.
+But in a speech on Sunday, Nasrallah described it as the first Israeli attack in Lebanon since the two sides fought a month-long war in 2006.

 “I say to the Israeli army on the border from tonight, stand guard.
 Wait for us one, two, three, four days,” Nasrallah said.

-One of the drones exploded near the ground, causing some damage to Hezbollah’s media centre in the southern suburbs of the capital which it dominates.
+One of the drones blew up near the ground, causing some damage to Hezbollah’s media center in the southern suburbs which it dominates.
 Israeli officials have declined to comment when asked if Israel was responsible.

 “I heard what Nasrallah said.
 I suggest to Nasrallah to calm down.
 He knows well that Israel knows how to defend itself and to pay back its enemies,” Netanyahu said in a speech.